Zlatko Čajkovski: Partizan

-FC Köln
+Köln

 After Partizan, Čajkovski found employment abroad.
 He first went to West Germany in 1955.
 He decided and signs for FC Köln, and for the next three seasons he played for this German club under the guidance of coach Hennes Weisweiler.
 Immediately in the first season, he played in 24 games and scored two goals.
 He played a total of 57 league games and scoring seven league goals during that time.
 He played three games in the German Cup and scored one goal.

-Yugoslavia
+International career

-Between 1946 and 1955 he played 55 times for the Yugoslav national team scoring seven goals.
+Between 1946 and 1955 he played 55 times for the Yugoslavia national team scoring seven goals.
 Participating at the Olympic Games 1948 and 1952, he won the silver medal on both occasions.
 The final of the 1952 tournament in Helsinki was lost against the then ascending Hungarian side of the Magic Magyars.

 He also participated in the FIFA World Cups of 1950 and 1954.
 In 1950, Yugoslavia only lost to hosts Brazil in the group phase, during which Čajkovski scored two goals versus Mexico.
 In 1954, Yugoslavia drew in the group phase against Brazil, but were eliminated in the subsequent quarter final match against eventual tournament winners Germany.
 In 1953, Čajkovski was one of four Croatian players on the FIFA Select XI who played against England.
 His final international was a May 1955 friendly match against Scotland.